 The Mayflower, Rotherhithe

 When George Orwell wrote his famed Moon Under Water essay about the pub of his dreams, there was no evidence that he’d ever stepped inside this Rotherhithe stalwart.
 We, however, feel sure the Mayflower would have thrilled him.
-Dating back to 1620, the dark beams and wooden church pews of the interior are out of bounds right now but the terrace is back open for business.
-And it’s a gem: the wooden slats are directly above the slapping waters of the Thames itself.
+Dating back to 1620, the dark beams and wooden church pews of the interior are stunning, especially when illuminated with candlelight, but the terrace truly takes the cake with its wooden slats sitting directly above the slapping waters of the Thames itself.
 With views over the City, it really does feel like you’re stowing away on an ancient tea clipper as you sip a real ale or devour one of its immense meat platters.

 The Wine Parlour, Brixton

-More of a courtyard then a garden, and a tiny one at that, this is one of the least known outdoor spaces in London.
+More of a courtyard than a garden, and a tiny one at that, this is one of the least-known outdoor spaces in London.
 Right in the heart of Brixton, even most locals don’t know that, beyond the back door of The Wine Parlour, there’s a space where you can sip its always impressive and diverse ranges of wine.
-The only snag is that, for access to this gorgeous little space which opens on 14 April, you may have to wait a little longer for a table.
-In the meantime, it's offering home delivery wine boxes every Thursday to South London addresses.
+The only caveat is that for access to this gorgeous little space you may have to wait a little longer for a table.
+If patience isn’t a virtue you hold too closely, it’s worth wandering down the road to the Brixton Village outpost where covered, heated seating is much more generous.

 The Leyton Star, Leyton

-Another very lively boozer, this time out east, that has gone for the wooden cabana/chalet style option in their garden – complete with those all-important heating lamps.
-The pub is open again now (booking highly advisable) and one thing you can be guaranteed of at the Star is outstanding food options.
-Their ‘in residence’ kitchen outfit regularly changes but, pre-latest lockdown, it's been joined by fried chicken expert Coqfighter and dirty, guilt-inducing bar food specialist We Serve Humans.
+Another very lively boozer, this time out east, that has gone for the wooden cabana/chalet style option in its garden – complete with those all-important heat lamps.
+One thing you can be guaranteed of at the Star is outstanding food options.
+Its ‘in residence’ kitchen outfit regularly changes – it’s currently playing host to street food stars Cheeky Burger – but its comprehensive Sunday Roast offering is a staunch favourite of new guests and regulars alike.